Table of contents

 2) Deployment Cost and Effort

-Implementing passwordless authentication calls for a comprehensive strategy.
-It calls for new technology and, in some instances, software.
-Additionally, employee training is also necessary.
+Implementing passwordless authentication requires a comprehensive strategy, new technology, and, in some instances, software.
+Additionally, employee training is necessary.
 Developing a project and change management strategy is necessary to adopt a passwordless feature.
 The time needed to carry out this plan interferes with other corporate operations or strategic initiatives.

 These deployments are expensive.
 If hardware installation is necessary, you must purchase cards, devices, and tokens for each employee.
-These will require replacing in the event of further loss or damage.
+These will need to be replaced in case of further loss or damage.
 Although using the software may be less expensive, you may need to account for some unanticipated expenses, such as maintenance, software administration, and migration.

 3) Users’ Acceptance of the Adoption of Passwordless Authentication

 Do many enterprises doubt how to implement passwordless authentication?
 Implementing passwordless authentication requires a lot of work in the beginning.
 For each login session, new authentication factors must be applied, necessitating learning new technologies, configuring new hardware, programming biometric authentication factors, and more.
-Passwordless authentication may not seem convenient to those who are used to password-based authentication.
+Passwordless authentication may not seem convenient to those used for password-based authentication.

-Overall, it isn’t easy to establish passwordless authentication.
-But it must solve the challenges in adopting passwordless authentication because it is a successful way to reduce the rising cyber risk associated with password authentication.
+Overall, establishing passwordless authentication isn’t easy.
+However, the challenges of adopting passwordless authentication must be solved because it successfully reduces the rising cyber risk associated with password authentication.

 Capping it Off

-The simplest and least expensive login methods use passwords.
-An organization’s overall security is increased by switching from traditional passwords to a more secure authentication technique.
+Passwords are the simplest and least expensive login methods.
+Switching from traditional passwords to a more secure authentication technique increases an organization’s overall security.

-Many businesses know that passwords are the main cause of data breaches.
-Implementing passwordless authentication won’t cost you much compared to the fines and losses brought on by a data breach.
+Many businesses know that passwords are the leading cause of data breaches.
+Implementing passwordless authentication won’t cost you much compared to the fines and losses from a data breach.
 As the organization is no longer required to manage password maintenance and resets, passwordless authentication helps businesses save time and resources.
 We can witness that the use of passwordless authentication is growing.
 Top tech giants like Microsoft, Google, and Slack have already started using these solutions.

 Stevie Award Winner Veritis has provided innovative solutions and advice to Fortune 500 organizations and start-up businesses.
 Veritis provides multiple technology services as a cost-effective solution for your company.
-In addition, Veritis can assist your business in transitioning to a password-less environment because we are experts in identity and access management.
-Contact us to know more about your passwordless feature and secure your solutions.
+In addition, Veritis can assist your business in transitioning to a password-less environment because we are experts in identity and access management services.
+Contact us to learn more about your passwordless feature and secure your solutions.

 Consult Our Cybersecurity Expert